 Consistent with our compensation philosophy, our Compensation Committee believes that equity awards can be a significant motivator in attracting, retaining and rewarding the success of management employees by providing compensation with long-term vesting requirements and linking the ultimate value of those awards to stockholder returns.
-This component may include both grants of restricted common stock as well as stock options, although our compensation committee has historically favored the use of stock options only.
+This component may include both grants of restricted common stock and stock options.
 Similar to base salary increases, options may also be granted in connection with promotions or significant changes in responsibility.
 Although grants of stock-based awards can impact our operating results, we believe that long-term equity-based compensation can be an important element of our overall compensation program because it helps focus our executives on our long-term financial and operational performance and also aligns the interests of our executives with those of our stockholders.
 The potential financial value offered through such options is also an important retention tool.

-To the extent that our Compensation Committee approves stock-based awards, the grants have historically vested over a period of five years, with 40% vesting on the two-year anniversary of the date of grant, and the remaining 60% vesting in 36 monthly installments thereafter.
+For stock options granted prior to February 2012, the grants typically vested over a period of five years, with 40% vesting on the two-year anniversary of the date of grant, and the remaining 60% vesting in 36 monthly installments thereafter.
 This vesting schedule was intended to help us maintain eligibility for Small Business Innovative Research, or SBIR, grants and also to minimize the short-term dilution to our stockholders caused by the exercise of employee stock options.
 To maintain our eligibility for SBIR grants, we must be at least 51% owned and controlled by U.S. citizens or permanent resident aliens, among other conditions.
 In February 2012, the Compensation Committee determined, following consultation with Radford, that future employee stock options should vest monthly over a period of four years (thus with no "cliff" vesting) in order for us to better incentivize and retain our employees.
 Stock options generally expire ten years from the date of the grant.

-Stock option grants to new hires are generally determined within ranges established for each job level.
-The Compensation Committee, however, has the ability to award a significantly greater number of stock options if it deems doing so to be in our best interests and the best interests of our stockholders.
-As part of its report to the Compensation Committee in 2011, Radford recommended that we resume making periodic equity grants to our executives as part of moving total compensation toward the median for our peer group.
-In February 2012, the Compensation Committee granted a total of 285,370 stock options to our named executive officers.
+Since 2009, our Compensation Committee has typically approved stock option grants to new hires and relied predominantly on cash-based annual incentive programs for future incentive compensation, rather than making further equity grants to our named executive officers.
+As part of its report to the Compensation Committee in 2012, Radford recommended that we resume making periodic equity grants to our executives as part of moving total compensation toward the median for our peer group.
+In February 2012, the Compensation Committee granted a total of 241,748 stock options to our named executive officers, as follows: